By James Eliot, Markets & Finance Editor

 Legacy System Embracement

 Analysts predict that by 2025, hybrid models incorporating legacy systems will dominate 60% of enterprise infrastructures, according to a report by Gartner (2023).
-Companies will begin to recognize that effective integration of legacy tech can enhance processing speed and reliability. -
+Companies will begin to recognize that effective integration of legacy tech can enhance processing speed and reliability, which aligns with findings from our recent analysis of financial services. -

 Revival of Simplicity in Software Design

 Companies are beginning to revert to simplified, modular programming approaches that mirror the principles seen in DOS.
-Developers expect to adopt these principles more prominently in 2024, focusing on efficient coding practices that champion simplicity alongside capability. -
+Developers expect to adopt these principles more prominently in 2024, focusing on efficient coding practices that champion simplicity alongside capability, reminiscent of strategies we’ve discussed in relation to the evolution of trading systems. -

 FAQ